 DBS is saving you the stress of figuring out the SIBOR (and all its permutations) and how it can affect your DBS home loan.
 They want you to choose the simpler, more straightforward option they propose, a rate that is easily calculated.

 But unless you’re a child playing Monopoly, you shouldn’t be making a decision about your money solely based on how easy the options are to understand.

 Is FHR better than other banks’ board rates?

-Still can’t decide between FHR and SIBOR?
-We’ll help you find the best DBS home loan interest rates and take some of the guesswork out of your home loan application.
+Still can’t decide between FHR and fixed home loans?
+Find the best DBS home loan interest rates here!

 Choo Yut Shing